daviddalpiaz/bsl/nonparametric-regression.md

 - `cp` or the "complexity parameter" as it is called.
 (Flexibility parameter would be a better name.)
 This parameter determines which splits are considered.
 A split must improve the performance of the tree by more than `cp` in order to be considered.
 When we get to R, we will see that the default value is 0.1.
 - `minsplit`, the minimum number of observations in a node (neighborhood) in order to split again.

 There are actually many more possible tuning parameters for trees, possibly differing depending on who wrote the code you're using.
 We will limit discussion to these two.
+(The `rpart` function in R would allow us to use others, but we will always just leave their values as the default values.)
 Note that they effect each other, and they effect other parameters which we are not discussing.
 The main takeaway should be how they effect model flexibility.

 First let's look at what happens for a fixed `minsplit` by variable `cp`.